John Norton (journalist): Life, career and controversy

 From humble beginnings, John Norton became one of Australia's most successful media figures, and he became fabulously rich.
-He and his family lived in huge mansion called St. Helena, situated at Torrington Road, Maroubra in Sydney's eastern suburbs.
+He and his family lived in a huge mansion called St. Helena, situated at Torrington Road, Maroubra in Sydney's eastern suburbs.

 The Grohn affair

 In 1906, Norton was accused in the press of attempted murder.
 He became embroiled in a murder investigation regarding the death of one George Grohn (de Groen), who died in mysterious circumstances in John Norton's house on 9 November 1902.
 The men were both drunk on the night Grohn died, and Norton gave evidence that Grohn died because he had accidentally fallen down the stairs, but the investigating police and others believed Norton had hit him on the head with a bottle, killing him instantly.
 Norton was alleged to have organised a Randwick physician named Dr. Osborne H. Reddall to issue a death certificate stating Grohn had died of "natural causes".
 It was also alleged that the death certificate was written out while Dr. Reddall was in Truths Sydney office, before the physician had even viewed the body.
 Norton held on to Grohn's death certificate for two years until he finally registered the death in 1904.
 These details emerged in 1906, and the police immediately requested that Grohn's death be investigated by the City Coroner.
 Grohn's body was exhumed from its grave at Rookwood Cemetery for an autopsy.
 The 1906 inquest into Grohn's death produced an open finding due to lack of medical evidence, but serious doubts over the incident always remained.